 Chemical Color Imaging

 Dramatic simplifications in handling, as well as the opportunity for real-time processing of highly complex camera data, are the keys to an extensive industrial use of this chemical camera technology.
 The abstraction of highly complex spectral information through chemical features makes handling of the cameras on a deep level accessible to the user and interpretable, even without a profound knowledge of the basic technologies.
-New aspects of dealing with chemical information arise and these accelerate continuous further development of Chemical Colour Imaging.
+New aspects of dealing with chemical information arise and these accelerate continuous further development of Chemical Color Imaging.

 • Configuration data sets for camera systems by applying highly abstracted and plain statistical methods